Learn more about Microfluidic Modulation Spectroscopy

-Keep up-to-date on the latest developments in MMS, biophysical characterization and RedShiftBio by regularly visiting us here.
+Keep up-to-date on the latest developments in Microfluidic Modulation Spectroscopy (MMS), biophysical characterization and RedShiftBio by regularly visiting us here.
 On this page you will find our comprehensive resources, highlights from new papers and other interesting materials that will help you characterize proteins.

 Investigate change and download our latest literature

 Confident Differentiation of <2% changes in Secondary Structure to Compare Batch-to-Batch Activity using Microfluidic Modulation Spectroscopy (MMS)

 Dr Patrick King & Dr Mike Williams RedShiftBio & Susana De Jesús Acosta, Dr Roser Llevadot, BioKit

 Pressure-perturbation of protein secondary structure coupled with Microfluidic Modulation Spectroscopy – a powerful platform for biopharmaceutical formulations development

 Vera Gross, Gary Smejkal, Nicole Cutri, Alexander Lazarev (Pressure Biosciences) Libo Wang, John Linnan, Matthew McGann, Jeffrey Zonderman, (RedShiftBio)